zephyrproject-rtos/zephyr/doc/kernel/threads/lifecycle.rst

     By default, the kernel does not attempt to save and restore the contents of these registers when scheduling the thread.

+:c:macro:`K_USER`
+    If :option:`CONFIG_USERSPACE` is enabled, this thread will be created in user mode and will have reduced privileges.
+See :ref:`usermode`.
+Otherwise this flag does nothing.

+:c:macro:`K_INHERIT_PERMS`
+    If :option:`CONFIG_USERSPACE` is enabled, this thread will inherit all kernel object permissions that the parent thread had, except the parent thread object.
+See :ref:`usermode`.

 Implementation
 **************